If you have to dismantle your project and start over, the impact on your trajectory can be devastating. Can you get it right the first time?

 This 3-part writing project requires the hiring manager and the job candidate to discuss the decisions that were made in the next interview.
 I prefer to invite candidates to schedule an interview with me right when this project is completed so we don’t delay the process.
 This is because I’ve found that although sometimes people don’t ‘nail’ these projects, or do complete them with the quality I hoped for, I can tell if they are on the right track or if they can learn quickly when they explain the approach they took—especially for the editing and planning projects.

-An example of what I add to the end of the project description:
+An example of what I added to the end of the project description:

 Present your work!
 Please schedule a 30-minute content interview with the hiring manager.
 Contact firstname.lastname@example.org to schedule.